mcllale/Data-Science-Bootcamp/Neural Networks/README.md

 - Dense output layer for predicting next tokens

 ## How to Run the Project

 1. Install dependencies

-'''
-pip install pandas numpy spacy tensorflow
+`pip install pandas numpy spacy tensorflow`
-'''

-'''
-python -m spacy download en_core_web_md
+`python -m spacy download en_core_web_md`

-'''
-1. Open the notebook
+2. Open the notebook

-neural_network_task.ipynb
+`neural_network_task.ipynb`

-4. Run each cell in order
+3. Run each cell in order

 ## The notebook is self-contained and includes instructions for:

 - Loading the dataset
 - Preprocessing text
 - Preparing training sequences